sidharthyatish/instance-allocator/readme.md

 ## Running tests
 I have included two test files
 ``test.py`` runs fine with pycharm IDE but unable to via terminal as it is unable to resolve paths
-As a workaround I have included another test file that can be run from terminal ``python3 -m unittest tests/tests_terminal.py``
+As a workaround I have included another test file that can be run from project root in terminal
+``python3 -m unittest tests/tests_terminal.py``